Using movies in your homeschool might seem like a cop-out, but it’s not at all when you use them for some fun learning.

 Night at the Museum History Party

-A few years ago our small homeschool group did one of our most favorite projects to date.
+A few years ago our small homeschool group did one of our favorite projects to date.
 Each family watched “Night at the Museum” at home, and the children chose from the cast which historical figure was their favorite.

 At the end of the week, we all met up for a “Night at the Museum” project party!
 Each student dressed as their chosen historical figure and shared their project(s) with the group.
 Seeing all those projects and hearing from the “expert teachers” was like having a living museum of our own!